Many people ask about the difference between Anglican and Episcopal traditions.

 Are you Anglican or Episcopalian?

-To which many have asked, whats the difference between an Anglican and an Episcopalian?
+So whats the difference between an Anglican and an Episcopalian?
 Not much, the terms are actually similar to the use of Presbyterian and Reformed.
 One related to the style of church government and the other to a historic brand of theology – but both often overlapping in meaning and members.

 Yes.
 Let me explain.